/>

-The Sun provides the Earth’s atmosphere with 122 petawatts of radiation daily (122,000,000,000,000,000 watts) sustaining a permanently charged electric field that propagates throughout the atmosphere known as the Earth’s Global Electric Circuit.
+The Sun provides the Earth’s atmosphere with 122 quadrillion watts of radiation daily (122,000,000,000,000,000 watts) sustaining a permanently charged electric field that propagates throughout the atmosphere known as the Earth’s Global Electric Circuit.

 The Global Electric Circuit surrounds the Earth in a blanket of high voltage electricity.